Taxable income is calculated under five different types of income, as follows:

 Capital gain on the sale of immovable property acquired on or after 1 July 2016, on which depreciation is not allowed, is taxed at the rate of 10% if disposed of within one year, 7.5% if disposed of within two years, and 5% if disposed of within three years.
 However, if the retention period is more than three years, such gain is not taxable.
 Capital gain on the sale of immovable property acquired before 1 July 2016 is taxed at 5% if disposed of within three years.
 No tax is payable if the retention period is more than three years.

-Capital gains on the sale of securities (listed as well as other specified securities), are exempt if the instrument is acquired before 1 July 2013.
-Capital gains on such instruments for tax years 2018 and 2019 is subject to tax as under:
+Capital gains on the sale of securities (listed as well as other specified securities) are exempt if the instrument is acquired before 1 July 2013.
+Capital gains on such instruments for tax years 2018 and 2019 are subject to tax as follows:

 ||Tax rates - Filers (%)

 |Less than 12 months

 |12 months, but less than 24 months